11.2 Selection Sort¶

 - And so on.
 After \(n - 1\) rounds of selection and swapping, the first \(n - 1\) elements of the array are sorted.

-- The only remaining element must be the largest element, requiring no sorting, so the array sorting is complete.
+- The only remaining element must be the largest, so no further sorting is needed and the array is sorted.

 Figure 11-2 Selection sort steps

-In the code, we use \(k\) to record the smallest element within the unsorted interval:
+In the code, we use \(k\) to track the smallest element within the unsorted interval:

 selection_sort.py